Setting Up Capture Playback For Automated Testing

 We use this a lot when it comes to running automated tests/benchmarks.

 Capture/Playback is enabled by passing certain command line options to the engine.
-You can find documentation for the command line options you have to pass in here: (Search for "capture_playback")
+You can find documentation for the command line options you have to pass in here: LINK

 The easiest way to try capture/playback for yourself is by setting it up in Storyboard Designer.
 After opening your application perform these steps: